ivotron/popperci-paper/paper/paper.md

 numbersections: true
 usedefaultspacing: true
 fontfamily: times
-linkcolor: black
+linkcolor: cyan
+urlcolor: cyan
 secPrefix: section
 ---

 # Introduction

-Independently validating experimental results in the field of computer systems research is a challenging task [@freire_computational_2012 ;
-@fursin_collective_2013].
-Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour [@collberg_repeatability_2015 ; @hoefler_scientific_2015].
+Independently validating experimental results in the field of computer and networking systems research is a challenging task [@freire_computational_2012 ; @fursin_collective_2013].
+Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour [@collberg_repeatability_2015 ;
+@hoefler_scientific_2015].
+Additionally, DOE's Office of Advanced Scientific Computing Research (ASCR) and the National Science Foundation (NSF) have been recently stressing the need of requiring grant proposals to include a section on reproducibility, detailing how the research byproducts of a computational project can be replicated [@johansen_extremescale_2014].

 Popper [@jimenez_popper_2016 ; @jimenez_standing_2016] is a convention
 for conducting experiments and writing academic article’s following a DevOps [@kim_devops_2016] approach that allows researchers to generate work that is easy to reproduce.
-While being Popper-compliant doesn't require projects to structure an experiment's artifacts in any particular way, organizing projects in the way it is described here allows experimenters to make use of PopperCI, a service hosted at UC Santa Cruz that allows researchers to automate the end-to-end execution and validation of experiments.
+While being Popper-compliant doesn't require projects to structure an experiment's artifacts in any particular way, organizing projects in the way it is described here allows experimenters to make use of [PopperCI](<popperci.falsifiable.us>), a continuous integration (CI) service hosted at UC Santa Cruz that allows researchers to automate the end-to-end execution and validation of experiments.

-This paper introduces PopperCI, the service that executes and validates experiment implementations without requiring manual intervention.
+This paper describes how PopperCI automates the execution and validation of experiment implementations without requiring manual intervention.
 We first give a brief description of the Popper convention (@Sec:popper) and how experiment validations are codified (@Sec:validations).
 We then describe PopperCI (@Sec:popperci), followed by a use case that illustrates the usefulness of the service (@Sec:usecase).
-We briefly review related work (@Sec:related) and close with a brief discussion, and outline for future work (@Sec:conclusion).
+Lastly, we close with a brief discussion and outline for future work (@Sec:conclusion).

 ![This will show the PopperCI pipeline.
 ](figures/devops_approach.png){#fig:popperci}